stss15/ibcs-app/docs/deployment.md

 2. **Build frontend** – Runs `npm run build` inside `frontend/`.
 Dependencies install only when `node_modules` is absent.
 3. **Publish static bundle** – Copies `frontend/dist/{index.html,404.html,app-config.json,assets}` into the repo root for GitHub Pages.
 4. **Deploy Worker** – `npx wrangler deploy` in `worker/`.
 Dependencies install lazily.
+5. **Reset demo data** – Runs `node worker/reset-db.js` to purge teachers, classes, students, pacing, and progress so every deploy starts from a blank InstantDB slate.
-5. **Seed teacher** – `node worker/seed-teacher.js` (idempotent).
+6. **Seed teacher** – `node worker/seed-teacher.js` (idempotent).
 Credentials defined inline for now.
-6. **Git push** – Commits with message “Deploy working app”.
+7. **Git push** – Commits with message “Deploy working app”.
 If `git push origin main` fails (e.g., offline), the script prints a warning so you can push manually later.

 ## 2. Manual Deployment Steps
 Use these commands when a specific stage fails and you want to retry it alone.